Restrictions of mixed Hodge modules using generalized V-filtrations: Introduction

-\propositionref{lem-DModuleRestriction} below shows that, at the $\cD$-module level, we have the acyclicity and restriction results for these complexes.
+\propositionref{lem-DModuleRestriction} below shows that, at the $\cD$-module level, we have the acyclicity results for these complexes and the restriction result for $B^0_L(\cM)$.
 The main result of this note is the extension to the mixed Hodge module setting.